Lexpedite/clean/README.md

-# NAME TBD
+# Canadian Legal Enactments in Akoma Ntoso (CLEAN)

 ## About

-Akoma Ntoso is a markup language for legislative documents.
+[Akoma Ntoso](http://www.akomantoso.org/) is a markup language for legislative documents.

-In the same way that Markdown is a plain-text markup language for generating HTML, NAME TBD is a plain-text markup language for generating Akoma Ntoso representations of statutes.
+In the same way that Markdown is a plain-text markup language for generating HTML, CLEAN is a plain-text markup language for generating Akoma Ntoso representations of Canadian statutes and regulations.

 ## Installation